 Cash.
-Cash, cash equivalents and available-for-sale securities totaled \$260.2 million at March 31, 2017, as compared to \$269.5 million at December 31, 2016.
+Cash, cash equivalents and available-for-sale securities totaled \$236.0 million at September 30, 2017, as compared to \$269.5 million at December 31, 2016.
 The decrease was primarily due to net cash used for operating activities and debt service obligations during the period.

 We invest our excess cash balances in money market, U.S. government securities and corporate debt securities in accordance with our investment policy.
 Our investment policy has the primary investment objectives of preservation of principal; however, there may be times when certain of the securities in our portfolio will fall below the credit ratings required in the policy.
 If those securities are downgraded or impaired, we would experience realized or unrealized losses in the value of our portfolio, which would have an adverse effect on our results of operations, liquidity and financial condition.
+From time to time, the Company may also invest its cash to retire or purchase its outstanding debt in open market purchases, privately negotiated transactions or otherwise.
 Investment securities are exposed to various risks, such as interest rate, market and credit.
 Due to the level of risk associated with certain investment securities and the level of uncertainty related to changes in the value of investment securities, it is possible that changes in these risk factors in the near term could have an adverse material impact on our results of operations or stockholders' equity.